line72/usbmdistros/website/content/products/battle_dagorath-abyss_horizons.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/battle-dagorath-abyss-horizons-2xlp-color) for $30.00 :: (2xLP color)
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/battle-dagorath-abyss-horizons-2xlp-color) for $30.00 :: 2xlp color)
 ## CD
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/battle-dagorath-abyss-horizons-cd) for $14.00 :: [Digipak]
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/battle-dagorath-abyss-horizons-cd) for $14.00 :: [digipak]